Islay Boys, Islay Whisky (August 7, 2022)

 If you have an idea for a guest you’d like to see on one of our webcasts or a way that we can help you learn more about whisky, just use the contact form or catch us on social media.
 We’d love to hear from you!

 Our very first episode of WhiskyCast dropped on November 12, 2005, and thanks for joining us each week in our 17th year as the world’s longest-running whisky podcast series!

-WhiskyCast has been around longer than any other whisky-focused podcast, and we’re about to begin our 15th year of podcasts!
-We bring you the latest whisky news each week, along with in-depth interviews, tasting notes, and much more.
+Each week, veteran journalist Mark Gillespie brings you the latest whisky news, in-depth interviews, tasting notes, and much more.
 Each podcast features brand-new content, and unless there’s a special occasion, we don’t do “best of” shows.

 If you’re just discovering us for the first time, here’s a bit of our own story.
 WhiskyCast pioneered the genre of whisky-focused podcasts back in 2005, when most people had never heard of podcasting!
 Since then, we’ve produced hundreds of hours of original – and free – audio and video content for whisky lovers like you around the world.
 Our community spans the globe, and we’ve done stories on whiskies made in the far north of Scandinavia all the way to the tips of South Africa and Australia – and everywhere in between.
 We’ve met many of you at whisky festivals and while visiting distilleries, and hope to meet many more of you over time.

 Please explore the website.
 We’ve collected all of our past episodes here, and post the latest whisky news as it happens – often several days before the next episode of WhiskyCast.
-All of our web content is free, including Mark’s database of nearly 2,700 tasting notes for whiskies from around the world and our calendar of upcoming whisky festivals and tastings.
+All of our web content is free, including Mark’s database of more than 3,200 tasting notes for whiskies from around the world and our calendar of upcoming whisky festivals and tastings.

 The WhiskyCast Team